Ahmed Barzani

-Ahmed Mohammad Barzani (1896 – 11 January 1969) (ئهحمهد محهممهد بارزانی), also known as Khudan (خودان), was the head of the Barzani tribe in Kurdistan.
+Ahmed Mohammad Barzani (1896 – 11 January 1969) (ئهحمهد محهممهد بارزانی), also known as Khudan (خودان), was a Kurdish leader of the Barzani tribe.
+The first of the major Barzani revolts took place in 1931 after Sheikh Ahmed Barzani, one of the most prominent Kurdish leaders in Iraqi Kurdistan, succeeded in defeating a number of other Kurdish tribes as well as regular Iraqi troops.
+He was the head of the Barzani tribe in Kurdistan.
 Sheikh Ahmed is considered to be the architect of Barzani rule in Iraqi Kurdistan.
 He was a Kurdish nationalist who brought many different Kurdish tribes under his command and expanded the Barzan region.
 Along with his younger brother Mustafa Barzani, he fought against the Iraqi government in the 1920s and 1930s.

+Religious views

+As the Barzanis were traditionally led by an Islamic cleric, Ahmed Barzani was educated in Islam from a young age and was a qualified Sheikh.
+He was described as eccentric, "young and unstable", and "half mad", when he first became leader of the Barzanis, and his growing religious authority led to conflict, as controversies about his divinity quickly spread.
+By 1927, he created his own syncretic religion.
+He fused Islam, Christianity, and Judaism, as well as Kurdish mythology.
+He officially proclaimed divinity and was nicknamed "the God of Barzan".
+Nationalism may have had a role in his creation of a new religion.
+He allowed his disciples to proclaim him as the human incarnation of God, and he also allowed his followers to pray to him.
+Mustafa Barzani disassociated himself from the deification of Ahmed Barzani.
+In 1931, amid his revolt, some Western sources misinterpreted the Christian influence on his religion as him having converted to Christianity.
+By the time that Abdul-Karim Qasim came to power, Ahmed Barzani had reverted to Islam.
+He was given an Islamic funeral after his death in 1969, and was remembered as being a religious figure like Sheikh Said, Sheikh Ubeydullah, and Abdulsalam Barzani.
+His syncretic religion had never been popular among Kurds, and the Barzani family attempted to exclude it from the legacy of Ahmed Barzani.

 Battle with Assyrians

 When Assyrians were returning to Hakkari, Ahmed Barzani and his Zibari allies tried to prevent the Assyrians from passing through their territory.
-The Assyrians defeated them and inflicted heavy losses.
+The Assyrians led by Petros Elia defeated them and inflicted heavy losses.

 Barzani revolts

 The first of the major Barzani revolts took place in 1931 after Mustafa Barzani, one of the most prominent Kurdish leaders in Iraqi Kurdistan and the brother of Ahmed, succeeded in defeating a number of other Kurdish tribes who questioned their dominance.

 He was later forced to flee to Turkey, where he was held in detention and then sent to exile in the south of Iraq.
 He headed Barzan's largest revolution from 1931 to 1937 and gained the respect of many Iraqi Army generals who were fighting him, such as General Abdul-Jabar Barznji the commander of Iraqi Army in Barzan region.